jbs4bmx/Olympus/README.md

 ### Mod FAQ
 **Q: Where do I report bugs found with the current version of the mod?** <br>
-A: You can report bugs for the current version of this mod on the [AO Mod Page](https://hub.sp-tarkov.com/files/file/713-olympus/).
+A: You can report bugs for the current version of this mod on the [AO Mod Forum Page](https://hub.sp-tarkov.com/forum/thread/2008-olympus/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>